Mikhail Gurevich (chess player): Peak

 At his peak, between 1989 and 1991, Gurevich was consistently ranked in the top ten players in the world.
 He took first at Reggio Emilia 1989, ahead of Vassily Ivanchuk, Jaan Ehlvest and Viswanathan Anand and tied for first at Moscow 1990 with Alexander Khalifman and Evgeny Bareev.
 His highest world ranking was a tie for fifth place on the January 1990 and January 1991 FIDE rating lists (with ratings of 2645 and 2650 respectively).

 Struggle and comeback

-Mikhail Gurevich's results in the late 1990s were not as impressive as in previous years, but he has since made a comeback.
-He had achieved his highest rating of 2694 on the January 2001 rating list, which ranked him 14th in the world.
+Mikhail Gurevich's results in the late 1990s were not as impressive as in previous years, but improved in the early 2000s.
+He achieved his highest rating of 2694 on the January 2001 rating list, ranking him 14th in the world.
 In 2001 he won the Belgian Chess Championship with a perfect 9/9 score.

 He placed 8th at the 2005 FIDE World Cup, beating Robert Markus, Pavel Eljanov, Alexei Shirov and Vladimir Malakhov along the way, before losing to the eventual winner, Levon Aronian.
 This qualified him for the Candidates Tournament for the FIDE World Chess Championship 2007, in May–June 2007.
-He was eliminated in the first round, however, losing his match against Peter Leko 3.5-0.5.
+He was eliminated in the first round by Peter Leko 3.5-0.5.
 In 2006, Gurevich won the Turkish Chess Championship.

 In 2009 he tied for first with Michał Krasenkow at the World Chess Open in Leon.